 As shown in Fig. \ref{fig_alg}, the \textit{GE-VDAC} jointly trains three neural networks, i.e., the distributed graph-embedded actors, the distributed critics, and the centralized mixing network.
-For simplicity, we assume the agents belonging to the same type $u$ share the neural network parameters of both distributed actor $\pi^{u}$ and critic $V^{u}$.
-The distributed graph-embedded actor contains a semi-distributed \textit{graph embedding module} that learns graph-embedded feature for efficient information exchange, in conjunction with a fully-distributed \textit{action generation module} to predict action based on the local embedded state.
-The \textit{graph embedding module} is implemented as message passing neural network (MPGNN) \cite{GNN_Xu_2019},\cite{MPGNN_Shen_2021}.
+For simplicity, we assume the agents belonging to the same type $u$ share the neural network parameters of both the distributed actor $\pi^{u}$ and critic $V^{u}$.
+The distributed graph-embedded actor contains a semi-distributed \textit{graph embedding module} learning graph-embedded features for efficient information exchange, in conjunction with a fully-distributed \textit{action generation module} that predicts local action based on the local embedded state attained by the \textit{graph embedding module}.
+The \textit{graph embedding module} is implemented as message passing graph neural network (MPGNN) \cite{GNN_Xu_2019},\cite{MPGNN_Shen_2021}.
 Moreover, the \textit{action generation module} mainly comprises a gated recurrent unit (GRU) \cite{GRU_Cho_2014}, which is a simplified variant of long-short term memory (LSTM) that can achieve comparative performance \cite{GRULSTM_Chung_2014}.
-Two fully-connected layers are connected with the GRU before and after, respectively.
-On the other hand, the distributed critic evaluates individual value of local embedded state, which achieves differential reward to judge each agent's contribution for global optimization.
-A global mixing network is simultaneously learned to combine the distributed critics, which guarantees that equivalent policy improvement can be achieved after the value decomposition.
+Two fully-connected (FC) layers are connected with the GRU before and after, respectively.
+On the other hand, the distributed critic evaluates an individual value of the local embedded state, which achieves differential reward to judge each agent's contribution for global optimization.
+Meanwhile, a global mixing network is trained to combine the distributed critics, which guarantees that equivalent policy improvement can be achieved based on the value decomposition.